If you are not having any fuel pump issues, the fuel pump should deliver fuel; from the fuel tank to the engine, at the appropriate pressure.

 So, it’s normal for a fuel pump to make, a low humming noise as it runs.
 But, as the fuel pump begins to fail; the sound can change, into more of a loud whining or droning.

 - Engine Will Not Start

-However, a fuel pump will sometimes operate for a while at a lower level of efficiency; before you reach that point.
-That’s when you’re likely to notice trouble starting your engine.
-You may have to hold the ignition on for longer than normal; or you may have to try more than once.
+However, a fuel pump will sometimes operate for a while; at a lower level of efficiency, before complete failure.
+That’s when you’re likely to notice, trouble starting your engine.
+You may also have to hold the ignition on, for longer than normal; or you may have to try more than once.

-Overheating is among the top factors in causing a fuel pump to wear out.
+Overheating is among the top factors, in causing a fuel pump to wear out.
 Automakers know this, and they take advantage of the pump’s location to help.
-Remember, the fuel pump is generally mounted on the bottom of the fuel tank, where it’s submerged in fuel.
+Remember, the fuel pump is generally; mounted on the bottom of the fuel tank.
+As a result, it’s submerged in fuel.

-Additionally, if the fuel level gets too low, the pump can begin sucking in air with the fuel.
-To avoid issue “never let your fuel level get down below a quarter-tank full.”
+Additionally, if the fuel level gets too low, the pump can begin, sucking in air with the fuel.
+To avoid this issue “never let your fuel level get down, below a quarter-tank full.”

 #2- Contamination From Dirt and Rust

 You should keep an eye on your engine’s main fuel filter as well.
-Most fuel pumps will have some sort of filter to prevent dirt or debris from getting into the pump itself; but here we’re talking about the traditional external fuel filter.
+Most fuel pumps will have some sort of filter to prevent dirt or debris; from getting into the pump, causing fuel pump issues.
+But, here we’re talking about, the traditional external fuel filter.

-If this filter becomes clogged or dirty, it will be tougher for the pump to push fuel through it.
+If this filter becomes clogged or dirty; it will be tougher for the pump to push fuel through it.
 Then, the harder the pump works, the shorter its life.
-It’s also worth noting that many of the problems caused by a bad fuel pump; can be caused by a bad fuel filter.
+It’s also worth noting that, many of the problems, caused by a bad fuel pump; can also be a bad fuel filter.
 Namely, not enough fuel is getting to the engine.